-The commitments and proposed actions in the strategy will be reflected in an annual organisational business plan, again approved annually by the Authority.
-This annual business plan will form the basis of the work of the Executive and its implementation and monitoring will form a core part of the assessment of the performance of the Chief Executive and all staff.
+The commitments and proposed actions in the strategy are reflected in annual organisational business plans, approved annually by the Authority.
+This annual business plan forms the basis of the work of the Executive and its implementation and monitoring forms a core part of the assessment of the performance of the Chief Executive and all staff.

-The implementation of the Strategy Statement through the Annual Business Plan will be monitored by the Authority and by the SMT through regular progress reports and formal twice yearly reviews of performance against the targets set.
+The implementation of the Strategy Statement through the Annual Business Plan is monitored by the Authority and by the SMT through regular progress reports and formal quarterly reviews of performance against the targets set.
 The business planning process is designed to be flexible and to be adapted to meet changing needs and circumstances as they arise.

 Business Planning cascades to the individual through the Performance Management Development System (PMDS).
-Under this system role profiles will be agreed for each member of staff on an annual basis.
+Under this system role profiles are agreed for each member of staff on an annual basis.
 The role profile outlines the functions and responsibilities of the individual staff member and their individual contribution to the achievement of business objectives of the unit and the wider organisation.
 Each individual sets annual goals and performance in relation to the achievement of these goals which is reviewed on a six monthly basis.

-The Chief Executive and the SMT will implement any Authority decisions made and will manage the operations in line with the approved Strategy Statement and Annual Business Plans.
-They will also be responsible for the effective operation of performance management within the organisation.
+The Chief Executive and the SMT implement Authority decisions and manage the operations in line with the approved Strategy Statement and Annual Business Plans.
+They are also responsible for the effective operation of performance management within the organisation.